 Description

-Chronic Fatigue Syndrome (CFS), also known as Myalgic Encephalomyelitis (ME/CFS), is a debilitating condition marked by persistent fatigue that doesn't improve with rest and often worsens with activity.
-This condition can affect multiple body systems, including the immune, endocrine, metabolic, and nervous systems.
+Chronic Fatigue Syndrome (CFS), also known as Myalgic Encephalomyelitis (ME/CFS), is a complex and often misunderstood condition marked by overwhelming fatigue that doesn’t improve with rest and worsens with physical or mental exertion.
+It affects multiple body systems, including the immune, endocrine, and nervous systems.

 ANA Screen, IFA with Reflex to Titer and Pattern